maxofn/ESA_GAS/README.md

 ### Fit a Linear Regression Model

-In principle, estimating the total gas flow should yield reasonably accurate estimates of total consumption (apart from unit conversion).
+In principle, estimating the total gas flow should yield reasonably accurate estimates for the demand (apart from unit conversion).
 However, this approach may not fully account for systematic factors (e.g., loss of gas during transport, additional stations that were not identified).
 To address these potential discrepancies, we fit a simple linear regression model, considering monthly gas flow